-

 Percy Stallard and Beryl Burton: bikes to remember them by

 I am off the bike at the moment due to post-viral syndrome: hence, by car, a visit to the 10th Annual Classic Bike Display, in Shelf, West Yorks today.
-The show was put on by the Bygone Bykes Club, and Read more
+The show was put on by the Bygone Bykes Club, and included a short ride (not for me, sadly) on period bikes, around the British League… Read more

 -